Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: Data, Notation, and Models

 \subsection{Binary Parameters}

 A coalescing compact binary in a quasi-circular orbit can be completely characterized by its eight intrinsic parameters, namely its component masses $m_i$ and spins $\bm{S}_i$, and its seven extrinsic parameters: right ascension, declination, luminosity distance, coalescence time, and three Euler angles characterizing its orientation (e.g., inclination, orbital phase, and polarization).
-While binary eccentricity is also a potentially observable quantity in BBH mergers, our ability to parameterize~\citep{2014PhRvD..90h4016H,2017PhRvD..95b4038H,2018PhRvD..98j4043K,2018PhRvD..98d4015H} and measure~\citep{2015PhRvD..91f3004C,2016ApJ...818L..22A,2017CQGra..34j4002A,2018PhRvD..98h3028L} eccentricity is an area of active development.
+Binary eccentricity is also a potentially observable quantity in BBH mergers, with several channels having imprints on eccentricity distributions, e.g.~\citep{1987ApJ...321..199Q,2012PhRvD..85l3005K,2014ApJ...784...71S,2018ApJ...856...92F,2018PhRvD..98l3005R}.
+However, our ability to parameterize~\citep{2014PhRvD..90h4016H,2017PhRvD..95b4038H,2018PhRvD..98j4043K,2018PhRvD..98d4015H} and measure~\citep{2015PhRvD..91f3004C,2016ApJ...818L..22A,2017CQGra..34j4002A,2018PhRvD..98h3028L} eccentricity is an area of active development.
 For low to moderate eccentricity at formation, binaries are expected to circularize~\citep{1964PhRv..136.1224P,2008PhRvD..77h1502H} before entering the bandwidth of ground-based GW interferometers.
 We therefore assume zero eccentricity in our models.

 In this work, we define the mass ratio as $q = m_2 / m_1$ where $m_1 \geq m_2$.
 The frequency of gravitational wave emission is directly related to the component masses.
 However, due to the expansion of spacetime as the gravitational wave is propagating, the frequencies measured by the instrument are redshifted relative to those emitted at the source~\citep{1983grr..proc....1T}.
 We capture these effects by distinguishing between masses as they would be measured in the source frame, denoted as above, and the redshifted masses, $(1+z) m_i$, which are measured in the detector frame.
 Meanwhile, the amplitude of the wave scales inversely with the luminosity distance~\citep{Misner1973Gravitation}.
 We use the GW measurement of the luminosity distance to obtain the cosmological redshift and therefore convert between detector-frame and source-frame masses.
 We assume a fixed Planck 2015~\citep{2016A&A...594A..13P} cosmology throughout to convert between a source's luminosity distance and its redshift~\citep{1999astro.ph..5116H}.